 Several movies saw their regional or even world premieres at the Tennessee.
 One of the biggest events in the theater’s history was the 1953 world premiere of So This Is Love, a biopic about East Tennessee opera star Grace Moore.
 Four actors in the movie, including singer Kathryn Grayson and a young pianist-singer named Merv Griffin, attended and performed that night to a standing-room-only audience.

-The Tennessee kept showing new movies until 1977.
+The Tennessee stopped screening new movies in 1972.
 Since 1980, the theater has hosted mostly live shows since then, including Johnny Cash, Chet Atkins, and B.B.
 King, but with an occasional movie that helps people remember what it was built for.

 Frank Capra, director of the holiday classic, It’s a Wonderful Life, came to the Tennessee in December 1980, and, two nights in a row, answered Knoxvillians’ questions about his career and the movie industry.